matt77hias/Blog/_posts/2018-01-28-the-universal-pointer.md

 ```

 Finally, we need to provide a way to apply all kinds of casts to our `ProxyPtr`.
+For example: we want to be able to cast a base `ProxyPtr` to child `ProxyPtr`, similar to a raw pointer.
 For this purpose, we provide some functions similar to their equivalents of [`std::shared_ptr`](http://en.cppreference.com/w/cpp/memory/shared_ptr/pointer_cast):

 ```c++